JeffMo1/lips/README.md

 # Registers

-LIPS has a number of registers that provide access to strip configurations (read-only), LED RGB data (read/write), animation metadata, and scrachpad data for the animation calculations.
+LIPS has a number of registers that provide access to system settings/services, LED RGB data, animation metadata, and scratchpad data for the animation calculations.

-_config_
+_system_

 * N - R/O - Number of LEDs in the strip
 * S - R/O - Strip identifier, usually sequential from 0 to one less than total number of strips
+* R - R/O - Random value (0-255)

 _LED_